informatiquecsud/m5-stack-utils-core/README.md

 ### Usage

+#### Option 1 : copy into UIFlow

+The first way to use the Terminal class is to simply copy it in your program into UIFlow.

 1. Copy the content of the `terminal.py` file in UIFlow
 2. Create an instance of the `Terminal` class